 Warning: One important thing to keep in mind is that you have to re-enable PCIe Controller x16 – 1901 in Device Manager (if it’s disabled) then re-attach the dGPU to the internal display by running dedicated.bat prior to booting back into macOS.
 Otherwise the next Windows boot will hang due to macOS force-attaching the dGPU onto the internal display.
 This is another reason why we recommend creating manual restore points in Windows.
 In the event Windows fails to boot, you can go back to a safe point without redoing the entire setup process.

-In the 13″ non-Touch Bar MacBook Pro, disabling the iSight camera PCIe bridge does the trick.
+In the 13″ non-Touch Bar MacBook Pro, disabling the iSight camera PCIe bridge would likely resolve error 12.
 The 13″ Touch Bar is slightly different in that it has one more Thunderbolt 3 controller to handle the two additional Thunderbolt 3 ports on the right side.
 Some have success by disabling the PCI Express Root Port #9 – 9D18 that connects to the right Thunderbolt 3 ports and using the lower left Thunderbolt 3 port [closest to the TAB key] for eGPU.

 Boot Camp eGPU Setup Procedure